-Not included in the total figures are 1,956 overseas students who are responsible for the cost of their own education.
+Not included in the above population are 1,185 overseas students and 214 'Students on Visitor Visas, Bridging Visas with study limitations, or No Visa', who are responsible for the cost of their own education.

 The 306,217.56 combined domestic and overseas students represent approximately 34.6% of the total Queensland school student population.